 Effective marking is an essential part of the education process.
-At its heart, it is an interaction between teacher and pupil: a way of acknowledging pupils' work, checking the outcomes and making decisions about what teachers and pupils need to do next, with the primary aim of driving pupil progress.
+At its heart, it is an interaction between teacher and pupil: a way of acknowledging pupils' work, checking the outcomes, and making decisions about what teachers and pupils need to do next, with the primary aim of driving pupil progress.
 This can often be achieved without extensive written dialogue or comments.
 Marking should serve a single purpose -to advance pupil progress and outcomes.
-(Eliminating unnecessary workload around marking -Report of the Independent Teacher Workload Review Group March 2016)
+(See Marking & Presentation Policy)